 Starting with our initial scope query we can add the preferred OS build field and the appropriate build number, which can be found here.

-Proceed doing this for any versions you are interested in reporting on.
+Proceed in doing this for any versions you are interested in reporting on.

-As you can see, creating focused queries for each version can create a cleaner view that is easier to be consumed by teams unfamiliar with each build number association.
+As you can see, creating focused queries for each version can create a cleaner view that is easier to understand for teams unfamiliar with each build number association.